stormpath/stormpath.github.io/source/python/quickstart/index.markdown

 ## Get an API Key

-All requests to Stormpath using the Stormpath library must be authenticated with an API Key.
+All requests to Stormpath must be authenticated with an API Key.

 1. If you haven't already,
    [Sign up for Stormpath here](https://api.stormpath.com/register).
 You'll